pivilartisant/Transport-Society-Landing-page/README.md

 #Transport-Society-LandingPage
- This project was given to me by an digital web agency as a recruitement exercise, it was finished within 20 hours over the course of 6 days.
+ This project was given to me by a digital web agency as a recruitement exercise, it was finished within 20 hours over the course of 6 days.
  The challenge was to first create a responsive figma prototype and then code the front-end.